-- The EU, via the GCCA+, approved replenishment of an additional cycle of LoCAL globally for 2019-2022, with resources amounting to about \$7.8 million.
-This has enabled continued support from LoCAL in piloting Phase I countries and in transitioning to countries to Phases II and III, while exploring possible expansion of the mechanism to new prospective countries. - In Cambodia, a \$1.2 million grant from Korea's Ministry of the Environment and K-Water will initiate a project called Scaling Up Climate Resilience Grants in Cambodia: Innovative Decentralized Water Solutions to Provide Safety and Resilience for Residential Water Systems.
+to countries to Phases II and III, while exploring possible expansion of the mechanism to new prospective countries.

+- In Cambodia, a \$1.2 million grant from Korea's Ministry of the Environment and K-Water will initiate a project called Scaling Up Climate Resilience Grants in Cambodia: Innovative Decentralized Water Solutions to Provide Safety and Resilience for Residential Water Systems.
 As part of the agreement, K-Water will provide technical assistance on cuttingedge solutions in resilient water infrastructure and sustainable water management practices.
-This project will complement LoCAL-Cambodia with investment in water-related projects during 2020-2021.

-- In Ghana, where LoCAL was embedded in the GrEEn Programme, the \$6 million LoCAL budget will benefit 10 metropolitan, municipal and district assemblies over four years of implementation, with the potential to be scaled up to additional local government authorities. - In Mali, a one-year bridging phase is being funded for \$400,000 by the MINUSMA Peacebuilding Fund pilot. - With EU budget support, the Government of Bhutan committed \$7 million in support of LoCAL national scale-up, allowing the country to replicate the PBCRG system in 100 gewogs out of a total of 205.
-For fiscal year 2019/2020, approximately \$2.1 million was allocated as PBCRGs to the 100 gewogs. - The African Development Bank, through the Africa Climate Change Fund, approved approximately \$1 million to Benin and Lesotho to support scaling up of the LoCAL mechanism to help local governments execute climate-resilient development projects using performance-based grants.
-Implementation will start in 2020.
+This project will complement LoCAL-Cambodia with investment in water-related projects during 2020-2021. - In Ghana, where LoCAL was embedded in the EU Emergency Trust Fund for Africa GrEEn Programme, the \$6 million LoCAL budget will benefit 10 metropolitan, municipal and district assemblies over four years of implementation, with the potential to be scaled up to additional local government authorities. - In Mali, a one-year bridging phase is being funded for \$400,000 by the MINUSMA Peacebuilding Fund pilot. - With EU budget support, the Government of Bhutan committed \$7 million in support of LoCAL national scale-up, allowing the country to replicate the PBCRG system in 100 gewogs out of a total of 205.
+For fiscal year 2019/2020, approximately \$2.1 million was allocated as PBCRGs to the 100 gewogs. - The African Development Bank, through the Africa Climate Change Fund, approved approximately \$1 million to Benin and Lesotho to support scaling up of the LoCAL mechanism to help local governments execute climate-resilient development projects using performance-based grants. - In Niger, \$361,800 and \$150,000 were mobilized respectively from the NDC